websanco/liferay-learn/docs/commerce/2.x/en/add-ons-and-connectors/liferay-commerce-connector-to-punchout2go.md

     ```
 -->

-The connector is now active.
+Once the server finishes restarting, the connector is active and ready for configuration.

 ## Configure the Connector